History of the Jews in Luxembourg: Luxembourgish Jewry today

-On West 110th Street in Manhattan, New York City, there is an active congregation, Ramath Orah, founded by Jews who fled Luxembourg in the Nazi period led by Rabbi Dr. Robert Serebrenik, chief Rabbi of Luxembourg.
-Rabbi Serebrenik and his congregation gave their new synagogue the name Ramath Orah (Hebrew for 'mountain of light', i.e. 'Luxembourg').

 Antisemitism

 Unlike many other countries in Europe, including some of Luxembourg's closest neighbours, there is a very low level of antisemitic behaviour and attitude in Luxembourg.
 In the first half of 2002, there were no reports of antisemitic attacks in the Grand Duchy.
 Hate speech and verbal aggression towards Jews are also almost unheard of.

 No antisemitic political parties exist in Luxembourg.
 In the late 1980s and early 1990s, the National Movement, a far-right and openly xenophobic political party, achieved moderate success by the ballot box.
 Despite its attraction to neo-Nazis and its opposition to ethnic and religious minorities, most of its rhetoric was aimed at guest workers from southern Europe, and not at the Jewish population.
 The National Movement folded in the mid-1990s, and no far-right organisation has taken its place.

+According to the European Jewish Congress, the Jewish community in Luxembourg has been faced with an "explosion" of antisemitism since October 7th, 2023, and the Gaza war.